justanr/marshmallow-annotations/docs/customizing.rst

     my_registry = DefaultTypeRegistry()

-It's also possible to pass a dictionary that maps a type to a field constructor into the initializer and pre-configure your registry instance with those types::
+It's also possible to pass a dictionary that maps a type to a field factory into the initializer and pre-configure your registry instance with those types::

-    conf = {IPv4Address: default_field_constructor(IPAddressField)}
+    conf = {IPv4Address: default_field_factory(IPAddressField)}

     my_registry = DefaultTypeRegistry(conf)